OxBRCInformatics/AzureTRE-Deployment/vm-images/README.md

 ## Finally

 Once an Image Version has been build it is possible to create VMs based upon that Image Version.
 This can be done within the portal, or via the Azure CLI.

+This will be replaced by ReadMe in merge branch.